 What should I write about?

-When choosing a topic for our blog post, we should start with asking ourselves:
+When choosing a legal topic for our blog post, we should start with asking ourselves:

 "What information a potential client is looking for?"

-That's what ultimately will determine the success of a blog post: to offer something on high demand, where the market is the internet, the commodity is the information, we are the suppliers.
+That's what ultimately will determine the success of a blog post: to offer something on high demand, where the market is the internet, the commodity is the information and lawyers publishing legal content online are the suppliers.

-We could write a perfect blog post from a SEO standpoint, but if there's no demand for the information it delivers, nobody will find and read it.
+A SEO savvy lawyer could write a perfect blog post from an SEO standpoint, but if there's no demand for the information it delivers, nobody will look for it.